US Climate Action Center Background:

 The coalition of U.S. states, cities, and businesses committed to climate action to meet the goals of the Paris Agreement now represents over 3,900 actors who together represent nearly 70% of U.S. GDP, nearly two-thirds of the U.S. population, and over half of U.S. greenhouse gas emissions.
 Join America’s Pledge and We Are Still In to hear from representatives of this coalition about what sorts of action these entities are taking, where it can be replicated, and what it means for communities, shareholders, and customers.

-Featuring: Mayor Bill Peduto, City of Pittsburgh; President Wim Wiesel, Lewis and Clark College; Pedro Pizzaro, Edison International; Nate Hultman, University of Maryland, Carla Frisch, Rocky Mountain Institute
+Featuring: Mayor Bill Peduto, City of Pittsburgh; President Wim Wiewel, Lewis and Clark College; Pedro Pizzaro, Edison International; President Fawn Sharp, Quinault Indian Nation & National Congress of American Indians; Pat Brown, Impossible Foods; Nate Hultman, University of Maryland, Carla Frisch, Rocky Mountain Institute

 Hosted by: America's Pledge, We Are Still In